tomjhinton/birbSparkles/README.md

 - Stars/sparkles are from the [Pixel Spirt Deck](https://pixelspiritdeck.com/)
 - Need a json version of the font for the title.
 [Used this](https://gero3.github.io/facetype.js/)
 - Very much lost control of my point numbering system.
-- Should have also planned what I'd right here.
+- Should have also planned what I'd write here.